milkyware/milkyware.github.io/_drafts/handling-exceptions-in-isolated-durable-functions.md

 }
 ```

-As `TaskFailedException` effectively represents all exceptions from activities or sub-orchestrations we need to handle the different possible causes different.
-The `.IsCausedBy<T>()` method is available on the `FailureDetails` property to replicate the functionality of handling different exceptions in different ways.
-When this is combined with **[exception filters](https://learn.microsoft.com/en-us/dotnet/standard/exceptions/using-user-filtered-exception-handlers)**, this results in rather succinct exception handling.
+As `TaskFailedException` effectively represents all exceptions from activities or sub-orchestrations we need to handle the exceptions differently.
+The `.IsCausedBy<T>()` method is available on the `FailureDetails` property to replicate the functionality of handling different exception types.
+When this is combined with **[exception filters](https://learn.microsoft.com/en-us/dotnet/standard/exceptions/using-user-filtered-exception-handlers)**, this results in exception handling which is similar to the traditional approach.

 **N.B.** `.IsCausedBy<T>()` should not be confused with `.IsCausedByException<T>()` on the TaskFailedException itself as this method is now deprecated.